 Now that we have thoroughly examined the importance of IGF-1, HGH and Growth Factors, let’s explore some of the other essential hormones as related to the quantity and quality of the stem cells in our bodies, and to the total hormone supplementation/replacement therapy program.

-Let’s examine the effects of estrogen on stem cells and the human body’s capacity for cellular regeneration/rejuvenation.
+Let’s examine the effects of estrogen on stem cells and the human body’s capacity for stem cell regeneration/rejuvenation.
 (Remember that estrogen is a female sex hormone.)
 In general, estrogen offers significant benefits among diverse stem-cell populations.
-Specifically, estrogen increases the proliferation of embryonic neural stem cells and accelerates differentiation of neurons during neurogenesis (growth of nerve cells), which suggest that estrogen may play a role in transplantation of neural stem cells as part of a therapeutic approach to neurodegenerative disease.
+Specifically, estrogen increases the proliferation of embryonic neural stem cells and accelerates differentiation of neurons during neurogenesis (growth of nerve cells), which suggests that estrogen may play a role in transplantation of neural stem cells as part of a therapeutic approach to neurodegenerative disease.
 Separate clinical research on estrogen indicates that premenopausal women presented the highest level of circulating stem cells (1.4 per 10,000 cells), while postmenopausal women presented the lowest (4 per 1,000,000 cells); moreover, the level of stem cells increased significantly with bio-identical hormone replacement therapy, on average by 25.5 percent.

-Whereas Pregnenolone works to proliferate stem cells in a more aggregate manner, T3 (a thyroid hormone) promotes cardiac differentiation and maturation of embryonic stem cells; that is, embryonic stem cells can differentiate into functional cardio-myocytes (cardiac-muscle cells), meaning that T3 promotes stem-cell growth of heart-muscle tissue.
+Whereas Pregnenolone works to proliferate stem cells in a more aggregate manner, T3 (a thyroid hormone) promotes cardiac differentiation and maturation of embryonic stem cells; that is, embryonic stem cells can differentiate into functional cardiomyocytes (cardiac-muscle cells), meaning that T3 promotes stem-cell growth of heart-muscle tissue.

 Finally, we must consider melatonin, which behaves as a preconditioning agent that increases the survival of stem cells.
 Using melatonin for pretreatment of stem cells may represent a new a new safer approach to improving the beneficial effects of stem-cell therapy administered to solid organs, as appeared to be the case following an intraparenchymal injection of melatonin into an ischemic kidney.
 (The kidney was considered ischemic because of a deficient supply of blood as a result of an obstructed inflow of arterial blood to the organ.)